How to create mission and vision statements,

 People can be genuinely inspired if their organization has a compelling vision and a clear, worthwhile mission; and these can be powerfully expressed in well-crafted mission and vision statements.

 These statements can be highly motivating when they are expressed clearly and with intent, and when they are communicated effectively to everyone in the organization.
-Mission and vision statements also express your organization's purpose to customers, suppliers and the media, and they can have the same effect on them, too.
+They also express your organization's purpose to customers, suppliers and the media, on whom they can have the same effect, too.

 In this article, we'll explore how you can write motivating mission and vision statements.